Red-eyed dove

 The red-eyed dove (Streptopelia semitorquata) is a dove that is widespread and common in Sub-Saharan Africa.
 It has been listed as Least Concern on the IUCN Red List since 2004.

 Taxonomy

 The red-eyed dove was formally described by the German naturalist Eduard Rüppell in 1835 from birds seen in the Taranta Mountains of Eritrea.
 He coined the binomial name Columba semitorquata.
 The specific epithet is combines the Latin semi- meaning "half-" or "small" and torquatus meaning "collared".
-The species is monotypic: no subspecies are recognised.
+The species is monotypic, with no subspecies being recognised.